 The piece puts the citizens at the center, telling the story of their hopes and fears for the future of their community.

 To prepare the public presentation, recoil performance group will explore the municipality and its inhabitants in a series of encounters.
-Based on their stories, recoil will then create an installation that allows everyone to experience the local town hall in an entirely new way.
+Based on their stories, recoil will create an installation that allows everyone to experience the local town hall in an entirely new way.
 Supported by video and audio technology, four performers will articulate a choreographic visual and musical mapping of the surrounding community.
 An installation tailored to the individual town hall’s architecture, where the dancers, the local community and even the spectators’ own bodies all become an integral piece of the work.

 Extended Falls to Humanity is about people – and about being human in the community where the performance takes place, providing a poetic framework for reflection and critical thinking.
 A physical, visual and musical rediscovery of the local community and the local town hall.
 A piece, where the citizens are not merely spectators, but also contributors.

 Extended Falls to Humanity is the third and final part of THE MEMBRANE PROJECT.
 The first two parts are; s I collapse (2017), Mass-bloom explorations (2018).
-Together they forma series of works that challenge our notions about people and being human.
+Together they form a series of works that challenge our notions about people and being human.

 Ringkøbing-Skjern Townhall 1 – 3 April 2019